unboundsecurity/casp-express-deploy/casp-docker/README.md

 1. Open a terminal and navigate to the `casp-docker` folder.
 1. Create a file called *.env* in the same folder as the repository.
 The *.env* file holds your access tokens (see [Prerequisites](#Prerequisites)).

    Note: The file must not have any prefix, i.e. the file name must be *.env*.
+If you are on Windows and it doesn't let you create a file with this name, use *.env.* (with a period at the end) for the name, then click OK twice, and it will create the *.env* file.

    Note: The file must be in the same folder as *docker-compose.yml*.